yasserprogamer/Carbon23/README.md

 - It will directly overwrite the MBR (Master Boot Record) to destroy your Operating System.
 - It will restart your computer after 2 minutes.
 - It will spam opening rickroll links in your browser.
+- It will spam opening random programs in your computer.

 ---